scritcash/scrit-whitepaper/scrit-whitepaper.md

 DBCs consist of a message and a list of signatures.
 The message contains information for looking up signature public keys as well as information to enforce ownership and uniqueness.
-Values for key lookup are amount, currency, and expiry, as well as signature algorithm.
+Values for key lookup are start of the signing epoch, amount, currency, and expiry, as well as signature algorithm.
 They refer to an entry in the *key list* (see [Key list](#key-list) below).
 Furthermore, the ownership is encoded by a hash of an *access control script* (ACS)